Stefanuk12/ThePublicMind/Learning/AI Fundamentals/Lectures/03 - Classification.md

 If $k$ too large = include points from other classes Choose an odd number for $k$ to eliminate ties

+## Support Vector Machine
+aka large margin classifier

+1. Find a decision boundary that is equidistant to each category (highest margin)

+## Mod

 ---
 [[Learning/Learning Dashboard|Learning Dashboard]] / [[Learning/AI Fundamentals/Home|AI Fundamentals]] / **[[Learning/AI Fundamentals/Lectures/03 - Classification|03 - Classification]]**